soapboss/APEX_AIMBOT_Pro/README.md

     | 11.8.0  | 8.6.0    |  8.5.3.1 | 2.0.0    |
     | ...    | ...   |  ... | ...    |

-    We will be using the first row as our package manifests.
+    We will be using the second row as our package manifests.

 # Environment
 My envrionment uses python3.7.8              #3.7.8